-- 3 Select the Enabled option for the slot for which you want to enable FlexAddress.
-To disable, clear the option. - INOTE: If a server is present in the slot, turn it off before enabling the FlexAddress feature on that slot. - I NOTE: If no slots are selected, FlexAddress is not enabled for the selected fabrics. - 4 Click Apply to save the changes.
-For more information, see the CMC Online Help.
+- 3. Select the Enabled option for the slot for which you want to enable FlexAddress.
+To disable, clear the option. - i NOTE: If a server is present in the slot, turn it off before enabling the FlexAddress feature on that slot. - i NOTE: If no slots are selected, FlexAddress is not enabled for the selected fabrics. - 4.
+Click Apply to save the changes.

-Configuring FlexAddress for Chassis-Level Fabric and Slots Using RACADM racadm setflexaddr [-f <fabricName> <state>]
+Configuring FlexAddress for Chassis-Level Fabric and Slots Using RACADM where, <fabricName> = A, B, C, or iDRAC and <state> = 0 or 1